howtographql/howtographql/content/backend/graphql-node-typescript/3-graphql-server.md

 1. `parse` - takes the GraphQL operation and parse it into a `DocuemntNode`.
 1. `validate` - uses the parsed GraphQL operation with the GraphQL schema, and validate it to make sure it matches the schema.
 1. Variables - GraphQL operations allow you to pass variables, which are just JSON object.
-1. Context building - GraphQL allow you to pass a custom object, called `context`, and this object will be available for your resolvers.
+1. Context - GraphQL allow you to pass a custom object, called `context`, and this object will be available for your resolvers.
+This is a useful technique you'll learn more about in next chapters.
 1. `execute` - takes the operation and runs the resovlers based on the selection-set.

-With `graphql-helix`, this flow becomes simpler because you can just use `processRequest`, because it runs for you `parse`, `validate`, variables parsing, context-building, and `execute` - all in a single function.
+With `graphql-helix`, this flow becomes simpler because you can just use `processRequest`, and `graphql-helix` runs for you `parse`, `validate`, variables parsing, context-building, and `execute` - all in a single function.

 ### Adding GraphiQL